-Talking to people, especially to other artists, is an important part of my practice.
-I post my conversations with artists at my blog Articiple.
+Talking to artists about their work is one of my favorite things.
+I post conversations with artists at my blog ARTICIPLE.